dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 systems of wealth redistribution.
 The pragmatic implementation of UBI is disappointing and even when expenditures of UBI cash aren't regulated, it still results in economic distortion and disruption of incentivation structures.
-In the long-term it is economically unsustainable, but the problems it addresses are unavoidable.
+In the long-term, it is economically unsustainable, but the problems it addresses are unavoidable.

 UBI where expenses are controlled ends up being a transition into a command economy.
-Several of the following criticisms below only apply to UBI when its usage is regulated, but can still be extended to be a criticism of tightly regulated economies in general.
+Several of the following criticisms below only apply to UBI when its usage is regulated, but can still be extended to be criticism of tightly regulated economies in general.

 <a name="product-classifications-and-restriction-of-ubi-expenditures" />